castorini/pyserini/docs/experiments-wiki-corpora.md

 Our own efforts are described in the paper entitled:
 > "Pre-Processing Matters!
 Improved Wikipedia Corpora for Open-Domain Question Answering"

-This guide provides instructions to reproduce the pre-processing to generate the corpora and the retrieval on the ```wiki-all-6-3``` corpus variant.
+This guide provides instructions to reproduce the pre-processing to generate the corpora and the retrieval on the ```wiki-all-6-3-tamber``` corpus variant.
-Our efforts also include end-to-end answer generation.
-We cover only retrieval here; for end-to-end answer generation, please see [this guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-wiki-corpora-fid.md) in our PyGaggle neural text ranking and question answering library.
+For end-to-end answer generation, please see [this guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-wiki-corpora-fid.md) in our PyGaggle neural text ranking and question answering library.

 ## Generate Corpora
 We start with downloading the full December 20, 2018 Wikipedia XML dump: ```enwiki-20181220-pages-articles.xml``` from the Internet Archive: https://archive.org/details/enwiki-20181220.
-This is then Pre-processed by WikiExtractor: https://github.com/attardi/wikiextractor (making sure to modify the code to include lists as desired and replacing tables with the string "TABLETOREPLACE") using the following command for no tables, infoboxes, or lists:
+This is then Pre-processed by WikiExtractor: https://github.com/attardi/wikiextractor (making sure to modify the code to include lists as desired and replacing tables with the string "TABLETOREPLACE").
+The following command is used for the corpora with no tables, infoboxes, or lists:
 ```
 python -m wikiextractor.WikiExtractor \
   ../wiki/enwiki-20181220-pages-articles.xml
   -o ../wiki_extractor_out/wiki-text/ \
   --json
 ```
-and the same command (with modified code as described above) for the corpora with tables, infoboxs, and lists:
+and the same command (with modified code as described above) is used for the corpora with tables, infoboxes, and lists:
 ```
 python -m wikiextractor.WikiExtractor \
   ../wiki/enwiki-20181220-pages-articles.xml
   -o ../wiki_extractor_out/wiki-all/ \
   --json
 ```
-and DrQA: https://github.com/facebookresearch/DrQA/tree/main/scripts/retriever (again making sure to modify the code to not remove lists as desired) using the following commands:
+The next step is using DrQA: https://github.com/facebookresearch/DrQA/tree/main/scripts/retriever (again making sure to modify the code to not remove lists as desired) using the following commands:
 ```
 python build_db.py \
   ../wiki_extractor_out/wiki-text/ \